braintree/runbook/README.md

 ### DSL Extensions

 You can add arbitrary keywords to your entity DSLs.
-For example, I could add an alias to Runbook's Book DSL as follows:
+For example, you could add an alias to Runbook's Book DSL as follows:

 ```ruby
 module MyRunbook::Extensions